 For some public health purposes, information about causes of death needs to be more specific; coding causes of death enables identification of specific causes such as influenza, stroke or motor vehicle accident.

 There are other methods of grouping diseases that are useful for public health purposes.
-For example, see Classifying causes of death.
+For example, see Deaths in Australia.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.